 - You must provide us with access to any existing internet connection you have at your Home.
 If you ask the Carer to use your telephone or internet connection or agree to such use, or the Carer must use them in an emergency, we will not be responsible for any

 - A Carer is not permitted to: use your car, (unless you have agreed in advance and the car is insured for the Carer to drive); smoke, take prohibited drugs or drink alcohol while in your home

 Terms applicable to Live-in Care only

 - You will provide food (minimum value of £35 per week) and cooking facilities for the Carer whilst they are providing the Services in your home.
-You must take into consideration any reasonable dietary requirements of the Carer, which we will notify to you.
+You must take into consideration any reasonable dietary requirements of the Carer, of which we will notify you.

 - You must provide and maintain any equipment necessary to deliver the Services.

 - You must provide a suitably furnished bedroom for the Carer and access to a bathroom and toilet facilities.
 You must also provide enough clean bedding for the Carer.
 The Carer’s bedroom must be for the Carer’s sole use, and you must respect the Carer’s privacy and the personal nature of the Carer’s property.